crispinprojects/talkcalendar/README.md

 ### Font

-Apparently you should now use ***system settings*** rather that in-app settings with GNOME based desktops and GTK applications.
+Apparently you should now use ***system settings*** rather that in-app settings with GNOME based desktops and GTK4 applications.

 Consequently, font, font size and text scaling are no longer changed from within Talk Calendar but done at the ***system level***.
-One way to do this with GNOME and the Ubuntu Desktop is to use the GNOME Tweaks tool which is installed as shown below.
+One way to do this with the GNOME desktop and the Ubuntu Desktop is to use the GNOME Tweaks tool which is installed as shown below.

 ```
 sudo apt install gnome-tweaks